PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 >Mace in a case.
 >

 Yes, it was stupid.
 But there was nothing else to do.
 In the end, he had no more choice than a single raindrop.
 It had been a mistake to try fight like a hero.
 Boltac could see that now.
 He wasn't a hero.
-He wasn't a King.
+He wasn't a King either.
 But he wasn't powerless.
-He could use the skills and tools he had rather than go off half-cocked.
+Rather than go off half-cocked, he could use the skills and tools he had.
 He could do a better job of outfitting himself.
 And he would be damned if he would be *walking* to his death.

 # Relan Outfits Himself and Leaves the City. #